INFO442-Spring-2025/z-team/README.md

 ## Mission Statement

-Facilitating access to the world's most beautiful beaches.
+Facilitating access to the world's most beautiful beaches for Seattleites.

 ## Problem